Batterie Anod qui charge un téléphone en USB sur une table

 • for a range of up to 70 km,

-• capable of recharging a smartphone,
+• capable of charging a smartphone,

 • the lifespan is increased tenfold thanks to the supercapacitors of the hybrid system,

-• Supercapacitors recharge with energy recovery when braking
+• Supercapacitors recharge with braking energy recovery

 • electric assistance that works even with an empty battery,